marcinofulus/iCSEbook1/school/source/abitur/2016/en/ungerades_integral.rst

 .. admonition:: Problem

-  Show that the graph of the function :math:`g:x\mapsto x^2\cdot \sin x` defined over :math:`\mathbb{R}` is point symmetric with respect to the coordinate origin, and give the value of the integral
+  Demonstrate that the graph of the function :math:`g:x\mapsto x^2\cdot \sin x` defined over :math:`\mathbb{R}` is point symmetric with respect to the coordinate origin, and obtain the value of the integral

   .. math::